 Founded in 2012, Seedrs is one of the dominant players in the UK crowdfunding and investment landscape, enabling investors to own shares in unlisted (and recently listed) companies from as little as £10.

-On a mission to help ambitious businesses in all sectors to raise capital and build communities, we caught up with Katherine Gilroy, Campaigns Associate, to share how businesses can maximise their chances of success on the platform and leverage the power of their communities to raise investment.
+On a mission to help ambitious businesses in all sectors to raise capital and build communities, we caught up with Katherine Gilroy, Senior Associate, to share how businesses can maximise their chances of success on the platform and leverage the power of their communities to raise investment.

 My role is to source seed-stage businesses for the platform, plus I advise entrepreneurs thinking about raising funds and help them to get crowdfunding ready.
 As Diversity Lead, I also advocate for underrepresented founders and work to ensure that the platform supports as many founders from underrepresented backgrounds as possible.